joeyjoseph/ResearchRAG/README.md

 - Once you're ready, you can move on to the [INSTALL AND SETUP guide](<INSTALL_AND_SETUP.md>).

 For more detailed information about how the system works, check out [System Documentation](<System_Documentation.md>).

+## Possible Future Release
+- If using an Anthropic API Key, possible use of [Batch Processing](https://platform.claude.com/docs/en/build-with-claude/batch-processing) for initial database creation, and `autoadd/` script runs of more than a few documents.
+- Exploring integrating direct access to source databases like JSTOR, University databases, z-library.
+- Augmenting OCR skills to use local VLM and low reasoning model duet for handwritten documents.
+-